 'The camp' refers to the moment in the story of Kelly's exploits, just before his gang's ambush at Stringybark Creek in rural Victoria, where three policemen sent to apprehend the outlaws were killed.
 The bold division of the painting into two halves creates a powerful psychological tension: the calm landscape to the right is juxtaposed against an electric-blue area of paint, from which emerges the square, black, silhouetted figure of Kelly, wearing his beaten-iron armour and helmet.

 Jacaranda Wiley Ltd, Jacaranda Studies of Society and Environment, Queensland, 1996, cover.

 Gerry Simpson, Great powers and outlaw states: unequal sovereigns in the International Legal Order, Cambridge, 2004, front cover (colour illus., detail).

 Judith White, Look, 'Such is life', pg.
-10, South Yarra, Oct 2000, 10 (colour illus.).
+10, Melbourne, Oct 2000, 10 (colour illus.).
 Article about a visit to the AGS by Peter Carey and the release of his new book 'True history of the Kelly Gang'.

 Natalie Wilson, Australian art: in the Art Gallery of New South Wales, 'Out of Melbourne: realisms and mythologies', pg.
 163-164, Sydney, 2000, 164, 176 (colour illus.), 301.